-- NOTE: Use this tool, especially when the computer cannot boot to Windows. - NOTE: If a component fails a test, write down the information so that it is available when you contact support.
+- Protection of the second secon - NOTE: If a component fails a test, write down the information so that it is available when you contact support.
 The information is also available in Test Logs on the Main Menu.

-For more information, see Using HP PC Hardware Diagnostics on page 162
+For more information, see Using HP PC Hardware Diagnostics on page 158